-Section 312 of the Energy Policy Act of 2005 authorizes the Federal Energy Regulatory Commission (FERC) to allow natural gas storage facilities to charge market-based rates if it was believed that they would not exert market power.
+Section 312 of the Energy Policy Act of 2005 authorizes the Federal Energy Regulatory Commission to allow natural gas storage facilities to charge market-based rates if it was believed that they would not exert market power.
 Storage rates are allowed to vary in the model from regulation-based rates, depending on market conditions.

-[99] Coalbed, shale gas, and tight sands unproved resource based on the National Energy Board of Canada's "Canada's Energy Future: Energy supply and demand projections to 2035," November 2011.
+[99] Coalbed and shale gas remaining marketable gas resources in the Western Canadian Resource Base from the Appendices of National Energy Board of Canada's "Canada's Energy Future 2013 - Energy Supply and Demand Projections to 2035 - An Energy Market Assessment," November 2013.

+Chapter 11.
 Liquid Fuels Market Module

 The NEMS Liquid Fuels Market Module (LFMM) projects petroleum product prices and sources of liquid fuels supply for meeting petroleum product demand.
 The sources of liquid fuels supply include petroleum-based fuels, such as crude oil (both domestic and imported), petroleum product imports, and unfinished oil imports.
 It also includes non-petroleum-based inputs, including alcohols, ethers, esters, corn, biomass, natural gas, and coal.
-In addition, liquid fuels supply includes natural gas plant liquids production, and refinery processing gain.
+In addition, liquid fuels supply includes natural gas plant liquids production and refinery processing gain.
 The LFMM also projects capacity expansion and fuel consumption at domestic refineries.

-Figure 10.
+Figure 11.1.
 Liquid Fuels Market Module Regions

-The LFMM contains a linear programming (LP) representation of U.S. petroleum refining activities, biofuels production activities, and other non-petroleum liquid fuels production activity in eight U.S. regions.
+The LFMM contains a linear programming (LP) representation of U.S. petroleum refining activities, biofuels production activities, and other nonpetroleum liquid fuels production activity in eight U.S. regions.
 It also represents refining activity in the non-U.S. Maritime Canada/Caribbean refining region, which predominantly serves U.S. markets.
-In order to better represent policy, import/export patterns, and biofuels production, the eight U.S. regions are defined by subdividing three of the five Petroleum Administration for Defense Districts (PADDs) (Figure 10).
-The LP model also represents supply curves for crude imports, petroleum product imports and exports, biodiesel imports, and advanced ethanol imports from Brazil.
+In order to better represent policy, import/export patterns, and biofuels production, the eight U.S. regions are defined by subdividing three of the five Petroleum Administration for Defense Districts (PADDs) (Figure 11.1).
+The LP model also represents supply curves for crude imports and exports, petroleum product imports and exports, biodiesel imports, and advanced ethanol imports from Brazil.
 The nine LFMM regions and import/export curves are connected in the LP via crude and product transport links.
 In order to interact with other NEMS modules with different regional representations, certain LFMM inputs and outputs are converted from sub-PADD regions to other regional structures and vice versa.
-For example, the LP model converts end-use product prices from the LFMM regions (excluding Maritime Canada/Caribbean region) into prices for the nine U.S. Census Divisions (shown in Figure 5) using the assumptions and methods described below.
+For example, the LP model converts end-use product prices from the LFMM regions (excluding the Maritime Canada/Caribbean region) into prices for the nine U.S. Census Divisions (shown in Figure 4.1) using the assumptions and methods described below.